 Invisalign specifically is a good straightening option for many patients with minimal crowding, gapping, or slight bite correction.
 You may have talked with your dentist about Invisalign at your most recent tooth cleaning.
 While some dentists offer Invisalign and other alignment options, it’s in your best interest to consult an orthodontist for your smile overhaul.

-You may be wondering why it’s necessary to see an orthodontist when some general dentists offer Invisalign and other simple straightening techniques.
+You may be wondering why it’s necessary to see an orthodontist in Roswell when some general dentists offer Invisalign and other simple straightening techniques.
 It’s a good question, and we’ll take a look at the answer here.

 First off, what’s the difference between an orthodontist and a dentist?